zpeng2022/edu-cpo-lab4-zpeng/README.md

 ## Design notes

-- DicHashMap and SelfHashMap
-- HashMap is below the dic
 - Advantages of unit testing:
   - it help us write better code
   - it help us catch bugs earlier